sourcelens/Essential_Computer_Networking_for_DevOps_Cloud_and_More/Questions/L_11_Debugging_Socket_Program/Quiz.md

 **Description**

-The accept function on the server side is executed after the client has called connect. accept blocks and waits for an incoming connection request from the client.
+The accept function on the server side is executed after the client has called connect.
+Accept blocks and waits for an incoming connection request from the client.

 ---
 ---